Skip to content

 Preshared Keys

 Preshared keys provide defense-in-depth against theoretical quantum computer attacks on Curve25519.
-Recommended for highly sensitive deployments.
+WireBuddy enables this by default for maximum security.

 IPv6 Support